SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 Workday is a cloud-based ERP system that manages the business processes and allows organizations to use a system integrated application.
 Workday is a coherent cloud ERP system for financial analysis, analytical solutions, HCM suites, and better business processes.

-The Sumo Logic App for Workday provides insights into authentication activity, user activity, and administrator activity.
+The Sumo Logic app for Workday provides insights into authentication activity, user activity, and administrator activity.
 The pre-configured dashboards help identify events that identify compliance and incident reporting, common security events, and real-time analysis of suspicious activities.

-## Log Types
+## Log types

 The Sumo Logic App for Workday collects all logs in JSON format.
 It uses the following two types of logs:
 * SignOn Logs
 * Activity Logs

-### Sample Log Messages
+### Sample log messages

 Workday App logs are all in JSON format.
 The Workday App uses two types of logs and this section provides examples of the log types.